 Do you protect your skin?
 Do you check your skin?

 Australia has the highest rates of melanoma in the world so it’s important to get regular skin checks.
-At your next visit, ask your GP how often you should perform self checks and what you should look out for.
-If you notice changes in your skin, you’ll need to book-in for a professional check at our skin check clinic.
+At your next visit, ask your GP how often you should perform self-checks and what you should look out for.
+If you notice changes in your skin, you’ll need to book-in for a professional check.

 Melanoma in Australia